Introduction to the File Management Tool

-- Ability to automatically create the specified destination folder for the file at run-time
+- Automatically create the specified destination folder for the file at run-time

 - Ability to overwrite a file